 By Constance from the Adventures of Panda Bear

-A USA bucket list cannot complete without a trip to New York City.
+A USA bucket list cannot complete without New York City.
 There is nothing else in the U.S. quite like “The Big Apple” and as the “city that never sleeps,” you’ll definitely be treated to beautiful lights and amazing things to do.

 Visit the Statue of Liberty and Ellis Island and you’ll see the two islands that saw new immigrants come to America.
 It is estimated that nearly 40 percent of all current U.S. citizens can trace at least one of their ancestors to Ellis Island.